- Injection is a type of security flaw that has topped the OWASP Top Ten since around 2010.

 This technique uses union command in SQL query to execute additional queries; thereby, modifying / inserting/deleting or dropping the contents of the table.

 Example: Query : Select table_schema from information_schema.schemata

 Injection : http://fakesite.com/report.php?id=-23 union select 1,2,version(),4,5–+

 A Blind SQL injection attack doesn’t reveal data directly from the database being targeted.
 Rather, the attacker closely examines indirect clues in behavior.
-Details within HTTP responses, blank web pages for certain user input, and how long it takes the database to respond to certain user input are all things that can be clues depending on the goal of the attacker.
+In conclusion, details within HTTP responses, blank web pages for certain user input, and how long it takes the database to respond to certain user input are all things that can be clues depending on the goal of the attacker.